 Resources for Disabled Students (RDS) provides alternative testing services as an accommodation/academic adjustment for students who have a learning, visual, hearing, mobility, or other disability that significantly affects, or limits, the ability to take exams in a traditional setting and/or format.
 Alternative testing services are a means of providing conditions that minimize the effects of a particular disability in order to ensure the student is able to adequately demonstrate his/her knowledge or mastery of a course.
 These conditions are not intended to alter the fundamental nature or requirements of any course.

-Eligibility for this service is determined by an assessment of a student’s individual needs by the RDS Counselor or other appropriate RDS staff.
+Eligibility for this service is determined by an assessment of a student’s individual needs by the RDS Accommodations/Advocacy Specialist or other appropriate RDS staff.
 Students must have appropriate documentation of a disability in order to be eligible for alternative testing services.
 The affects, or limitations, of the disability must also support the need for alternative testing services as assessed and verified by the RDS Staff member.

-All students who request alternative testing services for the first time must meet with the RDS Counselor or other appropriate RDS staff for approval.
+All students who request alternative testing services for the first time must meet with the RDS Specialists or other appropriate RDS staff for approval.
 Once approved, alternative testing services must be requested by a student each semester in order to continue this service.
-All student requests for alternative testing services are submitted through the Student Information form when the student meets with an RDS Counselor or other appropriate RDS staff for approval and for continuation of services.
+All student requests for alternative testing services are submitted through the Student Information form when the student meets with an RDS Specialist or other appropriate RDS staff for approval and for continuation of services.
 Approval and continuation of services will be provided documented for each semester.

-The RDS Counselor or other appropriate RDS staff may also recommend and approve alternative testing services under conditional status for a student who presents a strong indication he/she may need this academic adjustment/accommodation but does not have supporting disability documentation.
+The RDS Specialist or other appropriate RDS staff may also recommend and approve alternative testing services under conditional status for a student who presents a strong indication he/she may need this academic adjustment/accommodation but does not have supporting disability documentation.
 Strong indication includes but is not limited to: prior history of support services in school, indication the student is in the middle of a diagnostic process, or other clear indicators that a student likely has a disability that would significantly affect his/her ability to perform on exams.
-These indicators will be documented by the RDS Counselor or other appropriate RDS staff as part of the recommendation and approval for services.
+These indicators will be documented by the RDS Specialist or other appropriate RDS staff as part of the recommendation and approval for services.
 Conditional status is limited to no longer than one semester.
 Continuation of service is dependent upon provision of supporting disability documentation.

 Students who are temporarily disabled due to injuries affecting their ability to write may also be eligible for alternative testing services.
 Students who are temporarily disabled due to injuries or other acute conditions may be granted conditional status through their recovery but no longer than one semester of service.